VladimirBrejcha/VladimirBrejcha/README.md

 ### 🙋‍♂️ About

-- I live on the island of Taiwan 🇹🇼
+- I live on the island of Taiwan 🇹🇼 [Got](https://blog.vladimirbrejcha.com/taiwan-gold-card) their Gold Card!
 - And trying to launch my business 🤸‍♂️
 - I've been into Mobile Software Engineering for more than 5 years. iOS, Flutter, Mobile DevOps and Team Leader 💪🏻
 - Hiking and cycling to relax my mind.
 Good food, tea and spa to relax my body.